DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **F. Did you keep track of all parameters and units?**

+We tracked all parameters and units to make sure the results could be used for the next step.

 **G. Do you have a specific code for formatting the data that does not require information not documented (eg. magic numbers)?